jdrestre/holbertonschool-higher_level_programming/0x05-python-exceptions/README.md

 3-safe_print_division.py|3.
 Integers division with debug|Write a function that divides 2 integers and prints the result.
 4-list_division.py|4.
 Divide a list|Write a function that divides element by element 2 lists.
 5-raise_exception.py|5.
 Raise exception|Write a function that raises a type exception.
+6-raise_exception_msg.py|6.
+Raise a message|Write a function that raises a name exception with a message.